-\ Less than 10% of total net sales
+Less than 10% of total net product sales

+As of January 1, 2022, four customers represented approximately 26%, 16%, 13% and 13%, respectively, of aggregate gross accounts receivable.
 As of January 2, 2021, one customer represented approximately 50% of aggregate gross accounts receivable.
-As of December 28, 2019, one customer represented approximately 25% of aggregate gross accounts receivable.
-The loss of any of the Company's significant customers or a reduction in sales to or difficulties collecting payments from any of these customers could significantly reduce the Company's net sales and adversely affect its operating results.
-The Company mitigates risks associated with foreign receivables by purchasing comprehensive foreign credit insurance.
+The loss of any of our significant customers or a reduction in sales to or difficulties collecting payments from any of these customers could significantly reduce our net product sales and adversely affect our operating results.
+We mitigate risks associated with foreign receivables by purchasing comprehensive foreign credit insurance.
+We resell certain component products to end-customers that are not reached in the distribution models of the component manufacturers, including storage customers, appliance customers, system builders and cloud and datacenter customers.

-The Company resells certain component products to end-customers that are not reached in the distribution models of the component manufacturers, including storage customers, appliance customers, system builders and cloud and datacenter customers.
-For 2020 and 2019, resales of these products represented approximately 66% and 77%, respectively, of the Company's net sales.
+For 2021, 2020 and 2019, resales of these products represented approximately 79%, 66% and 77%, respectively, of our net product sales.

-The Company's purchases are typically concentrated in a small number of suppliers.
+Our purchases are typically concentrated in a small number of suppliers.
 The following table shows the percentage of purchases made from suppliers that each comprise 10% or more of total purchases:

-Year I Ended
+2021 2020 2019

-January 2, 2021 December 28, 2019
+Supplier A 40% 28% 37%

-Supplier A 28% 37%
+Supplier B 30%

-Supplier B 14%
+Supplier C 10% 14%

-Supplier C 11% 17%
+Supplier D 11% 17%

-Less than 10% of purchases during the period
+Less than 10% of purchases during the year

-While the Company believes alternative suppliers may be available, its dependence on a small number of suppliers and the lack of any guaranteed sources for the essential components of its products and the components it resells exposes the Company to several risks, including the inability to obtain an adequate supply of these components, increases in their costs, delivery delays and poor quality.
-If the Company is not able to obtain these components in the amounts needed on a timely basis and at commercially reasonable prices, it may not be able to develop or introduce new products, it may experience significant increases in its cost of sales if it is forced to procure components from alternative suppliers and is not able to negotiate favorable terms with these suppliers, it may experience interruptions or failures in the delivery of its products, or it may be forced to cease sales of products dependent on the components or resales of the components it resells to customers directly.
-Any of these events could have a material adverse effect on the Company's business, operating results and financial condition.
+While we believe alternative suppliers may be available, our dependence on a small number of suppliers and the lack of any guaranteed sources for the essential components of our products and the components we resell exposes us to several risks, including the inability to obtain an adequate supply of these components, increases in their costs, delivery delays and poor quality.
+If we cannot obtain these components in the amounts needed on a timely basis and at commercially reasonable prices, we may not be able to develop or introduce new products, we may experience significant increases in our cost of sales if we are forced to procure components from alternative suppliers and are not able to negotiate favorable terms with these suppliers, we may experience interruptions or failures in the delivery of our products, or we may be forced to cease sales of products dependent on the components or resales of the components we resell to customers directly.
+Any of these events could have a material adverse effect on our business, operating results and financial condition.